deseven/INFRA-ru/README.md

 | Yesinoi               | translation  |

 ## latest release
-[1.0](https://github.com/deseven/infra-ru/releases/tag/1.0) is available in the game
+[1.1.1](https://github.com/deseven/infra-ru/releases/tag/1.1.1) is available in the game
-[1.1](https://github.com/deseven/infra-ru/releases/tag/1.1) can be downloaded [here](https://d7.wtf/s/infra-ru-1.1.7z) until the next INFRA update

 ## sources
 There are sources for almost everything in [afphoto](https://affinity.serif.com/en-gb/photo/) and psd format, feel free to use them if you need, but please mention this repo somewhere.